Heretic-oVirt/docs/Overview-eng.md

 We must also stress that, as a further form of provocation/_heresy_, our project uses (always created and published as noted above):

-* the **Gluster/Samba/Ganesha packages** not from the community version, but **rebuilt from RHGS sources** (RHGS is the downstream Gluster equivalent sold by Red Hat bundled with a support contract) in order to extend the supported timeframe of each version
+* the **Gluster/Samba/Ganesha packages** not from the community version, but **rebuilt from RHGS sources** ([RHGS][17] is the downstream Gluster equivalent sold by Red Hat bundled with a support contract) in order to extend the supported timeframe of each version
 * the **Openvswitch packages from RDO and OVN packages rebuilt from Fedora sources** of more recent versions